 Many of the pilots’ names are hyperlinked, which often lead to biographies and photographs.

-TNA’s Air Force page lists the key RAF collections now available.
+TNA’s Research Guides page lists the key RAF collections now available.
 Second World War material includes combat reports, which pilots or air gunners filed after operational flights.
 The reports record date/ time of the combat, squadron of the person submitting the information, type/number of enemy aircraft, losses, plus a detailed narrative.

 The records are searchable via Discovery.
 Fields include the name of the author/s of the report, whether pilot (for fighters) or air gunner (for bombers).
 You can also explore TNA’s operations record books, compiled by the Air Ministry.